gourharikundu/OCRAadharCardInformationExtractor/README.md

 # OCRAadharCardInformationExtractor

-A web application where you can extract your important Aadhar information like Name, Father's name, Date of Birth, Gender and Aadhar number by uploading your aadhar image
+A powerful Node.js backend API designed to extract essential information from Aadhar card images, including Name, Father's Name, Date of Birth, and Aadhar Number.
+Built with Express for robust routing, Multer for efficient image handling, and Tesseract for accurate OCR processing.
+This API is fast, reliable, and easily integrable into various projects requiring Aadhar data extraction.

 # Installation